Dynamic Optimal Transport with Optimal Preferential Paths: Optimization over the preferential path

 \end{definition} Note that this energy is independent of the parametrization and could be defined for $\Gamma$ instead.
 However in our setting it is useful to work with an explicit parametrization.
 Additionally, the Tangent-Point energy is non-negative and attains its minimum for straight lines.

-In \cite[Theorem 1.4]{STRZELECKI_2012} it was shown that the Tangent-Point energy is repulsive, meaning that for arclength parametrized curves finite energy implies that the image of the curve is a one dimensional embedded submanifold, possibly with boundary, that is without self-intersections.
+In \cite[Theorem 1.1]{STRZELECKI_2012} it was shown that the Tangent-Point energy is repulsive, meaning that for arclength parametrized curves finite energy implies that the image of the curve is a one dimensional embedded submanifold, possibly with boundary, that has no self-intersections.
 Regarding regularity, \cite{Blatt2013} has shown that for closed curves finiteness of $E^p_{\rm tp}$ is equivalent to the finiteness of the $W^{2-\frac{1}{p},p}$-seminorm.
-In the next proposition we will closely follow the proof of \cite[Proposition 2.5]{blatt_regularity_2012} to prove such bound for non-closed curves.
+In the next proposition we will closely follow the proof of \cite[Proposition 2.5]{blatt_regularity_2012} to prove such a bound for non-closed curves.